 Dick Smith has flown a total time of 10,900 hours including over 1,000 hours single pilot jet time.
 He has made five flights around the world as pilot in command.
 Each of these flights has succeeded on time and as scheduled because of meticulous planning and thorough risk management.

-Dick Smith was appointed to the CAA Board in 1988 and was appointed its Chairman in 1990 by the then Prime Minister, Bob Hawke.
-As Chairman of the CAA, his Board and Management made major policy decisions including a change in direction to purchase a modern “Two Centre” radar based air traffic control system using a proven design.
+Dick Smith was appointed to the Civil Aviation Authority (CAA) board in 1988 and was appointed Chairman in 1990 by the then Prime Minister, Bob Hawke.
+As Chairman of the CAA, his board and management made major policy decisions including a change in direction to purchase a modern “Two Centre” radar based air traffic control system using a proven design.
 The decision was also made to move to an international airspace system.

-Dick Smith was appointed the Chairman of the Civil Aviation Safety Authority by the Transport Minister, Mark Vaile, in 1997.
-After the Aviation Reform Group was dissolved by John Anderson in November 2004 he now has no formal position in relation to aviation reform.
+Dick Smith was appointed Chairman of the Civil Aviation Safety Authority (CASA) by Transport Minister Mark Vaile in 1997.
+After the Aviation Reform Group was dissolved by John Anderson in November 2004, he now has no formal position in relation to aviation reform.

-Over a fifteen year period, Dick Smith has travelled the World and met with the leaders of air safety regulation in the USA, Canada, UK, New Zealand and France.
+Over a 15 year period, Dick Smith has travelled the world and met with the leaders of air safety regulation in the USA, Canada, UK, New Zealand and France.
 During this time he has gained an extensive knowledge of airspace design.